AshutoshSajan/quiz-app/README.md

 - Login/Register
 - Admin panel
-- Admin can add, remove, update and delete the quiz
+- Admin can add, view, update and delete the quiz
 - Users acn only play and see there score board